Skip to main content

 A seemingly small claim may unlock a large insurance outcome, logistics release, regulatory effect, contractual payment, or legal consequence.
 This makes on-system capital and fee signals poor proxies for real attack incentives.

 The unresolved question is how systems should model and constrain this hidden consequence surface.
-Without a serious answer, many cryptoeconomic claims to “security” remain weaker than they appear.

 The Protocol / Institution Boundary